joesocktwo/Wall-Street-Bets-Master-Doc/Banking Fundamental Analysis/Banca Monte dei Paschi di Siena.md

 ## Overview

 Banca Monte dei Paschi di Siena (BMPS or MPS) is an Italian bank.
-Tracing its history to a mount of piety founded in 1472 (548 years ago) and founded in its present form in 1624 (396 years ago), it is the world's oldest or second oldest bank, depending on the definition, and the fourth largest Italian commercial and retail bank.
+Tracing its history to Piety Mountain, the bank was founded in 1472 (548 years ago), but was founded again in its present form in 1624 (396 years ago), it is one of the world's oldest banks and is the fourth largest Italian commercial and retail bank.

 ## Financial Report

 https://www.gruppomps.it/static/upload/pr_/pr_gmps_4q19_results_eng_final.pdf

-All values in millions of euros unless specified otherwise.
+*All values in millions of euros unless specified otherwise.*

 ### Income from banking activities

 - 2019 - 2,950.8
 - 2018 - 3,266.1

-- Change - -9.7%
+- Change - (9.7%)

 ### Trading Liabilities

 Net profit (loss) from trading and financial assets/liabilities measured at amortised cost and at fair value through profit and loss

 - 2019 - 261.6
-- 2018 - (13.0) - not sure what this means
+- 2018 - (13.0)

 ### Liquidity Coverage Ratio (%)

 - 2019 - 152.4
 - 2018 - 190.2

-- Change - -37.8%
+- Change - (37.8%)

 ### Loans to customers

 - 2019 - 88,985.1
 - 2018 - 86,855.5

 - Change - 2.5%

 ### Group net equity

 - 2019 - 8,279.1
 - 2018 - 8,992.0

-- Change - -7.9%
+- Change - (7.9%)

 ### R.O.E. (on average equity)

-- 2019 - -12.0
+- 2019 - (12.0)
 - 2018 - 2.9

 - Change - -14.9%

 ### Net non-performing loans / Loans to Customers

 - 2019 - 6.8
 - 2018 - 9.0

-- Change - -2.2%
+- Change - (2.2%)

-## What I learnt
+## Good-to-know

 - Bank of Italy bailed BMPS out in 2013 because of an hidden derivatives scandal [link](https://en.wikipedia.org/wiki/Banca_Monte_dei_Paschi_di_Siena#Hidden_losses_and_Bank_of_Italy_bailout_(2013))

 - Currently the Italian government holds 68% of the capital of Monte dei Paschi di Siena.
-- The bank reported losses of 1 billion euros in 2019
+- In 2019, the bank reported losses of 1 billion euros.

 ## Recent news